Dive into your summer adventure with these Iceland and Canada tours!

 Kristina has been writing for the internet of things since 2010.
 She enjoys writing about adventures in nature just as much as embarking upon them herself.

 The Northern Lights top many travelers’ bucket lists.
 Stargazers from all over the world travel north for that rare glimpse of the phenomenon — and to snap a picture or two.
-So read on and find out how to take pictures of the Northern Lights with a digital camera or even your smartphone!
+So read on and find out how to photograph Northern Lights with a digital camera or even your smartphone!

 Sadly, many travelers get home and realize that their carefully planned Aurora Borealis photos are too blurry and don't do it justice.

-This ultimate beginner’s guide will help you plan, prepare, and nail Northern Lights photography on your first try.
-Find out where and when it’s best to see the Northern Lights, read up on equipment, and discover tips and tricks on setting up the shot.
+This ultimate beginner’s guide will help you plan, prepare, and nail photographing Northern Lights on your first try.
+Find out where and when it’s best to see the Northern Lights, read up on camera settings, and discover tips and tricks on setting up the shot.

 very bright green northern lights in iceland at winter

 The Northern Lights are only visible in Earth’s northernmost regions.
-This is because Earth’s magnetic field sends solar particles towards the North Pole.
-Those solar particles then collide with molecules in the atmosphere, and bam!
+This is because Earth’s magnetic field sends solar particles toward the North Pole.
+Those solar particles then collide with molecules in the atmosphere and bam!
 A magnificent light show.

 The best places to see the Northern Lights are anywhere between 66°N and 69°N latitude, also called the Aurora Zone.
 This includes Iceland and northern Canada - the most magical places to visit during the winter!